The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 Derby de Lisboa

-The most notable football rivalry in Portugal is the clash between Sporting and Benfica, known as the Derby de Lisboa.
+The most notable football rivalry in Portugal is the clash between Sporting and Benfica, commonly referred to as the Derby de Lisboa.
 This rivalry dates back to 1907, when eight players from Benfica transferred to their city rivals, Sporting, to gain access to better training facilities.

 This rivalry is now known as the Derby de Lisboa, with the first match resulting in a 2-1 victory for Sporting.
 Often referred to as the Eternal Derby, the clashes between Sporting and Benfica are highly competitive, with either team having a chance to win.